opencord/cord/docs/quickstart.md

  * `./gradlew -PdeployConfig=config/cord_in_a_box.yml :platform-install:publish`
  * `./gradlew -PdeployConfig=config/cord_in_a_box.yml :orchestration:xos:publish`

 Now the new XOS images should be published to the registry on `prod`.
-To bring them up:
+To bring them up, run the following commands, substituting the name of your profile for `rcord`:

  * Login to the `prod` VM and `cd /opt/cord_profile`
  * `docker-compose -p rcord pull`
+ * `docker-compose -p rcord up -d`

 The above workflow preserves the existing XOS database.
 If your goal is to remove the XOS database and reinitialize XOS, change the above steps on the